xXJSONDeruloXx/steam-android-runtime-research/docs/00-start-here/34-nova-runtime-harness-lifecycle.md

 The cleanup scope must not become a broad `pkill`: unrelated Android services, other rootfs experiments, and the host shell are outside this test's authority.

+## Cold provisioning and fast A/B fixture profiles

+The harness has two legitimate iteration profiles.
+A **cold provisioning** run is required for a new device, after a payload or APK change, after a fixture integrity failure, and for a milestone acceptance test.
+It may download or copy the pinned Holo archive, Steam client, package closure, provider files, and helper assets, then extract and activate them atomically.

+A **fast A/B** run is allowed for a one-variable experiment on a device that already has a verified fixture.
+It may reuse only immutable, authentication- free payloads whose provenance is recorded in the current run log:

+- the pinned Holo guest rootfs and installed package-closure marker;
+- the sanitized public Steam client tree and selected client hashes; and
+- pinned provider, PRoot, GTK, and helper artifacts.

+Fast reuse must never include a Steam HOME, config, cookies, tokens, QR/session state, updater state, logs, screenshots, temporary directories, X11 process, socket, or readiness result.
+Create fresh run-scoped state and a fresh X11 instance for every A/B. Recheck the fixture marker, selected hashes, device identity, free-space floor, and rootless preflight before launch.
+After the run, verify that the immutable fixture did not change; a changed fixture is invalid and must be cold-rebuilt before another experiment.

+For the current rootless supervisor, `NOVA_ROOTLESS_ROOTFS` and `NOVA_ROOTLESS_STEAM_CLIENT` may point at a verified fixture only when the launch contract keeps mutable Steam paths isolated or the fixture's run-generated paths are explicitly reset and verified.
+Do not silently call a mutable client tree a fixture.
+If that isolation cannot be demonstrated, use the cold path for that run and record the harness limitation.
+Fast reuse is a staging optimization, not permission to reuse a process, log, socket, screenshot, authentication state, or display result.

+The near-term R31 loop is a fast A/B when its R30/R28 fixture is intact: do not re-download or re-extract the large payloads merely to change the Vulkan selector.
+Recreate only the run state, resolver, fresh Termux:X11 process, launch evidence, and cleanup scope.
+Use cold provisioning again for a new device such as the Thor, or whenever the fixture integrity check fails.

 ## Android foreground consent gate

 On a fresh APK install or cleared app state, Android may place an